absandell/absandell/README.md

 # About Me
 I am a Software Engineer at Publix working with the DevSecOps team.
 I recently graduated with a Computer Science and Economics Double Major from the University of Florida.

-Passionate about Secure Software Development, Cybersecurity, Cloud Architecture, and Machine Learning.
+Passionate about Secure Software Development, Cybersecurity, Cloud Architecture, High-Performance Computing, and Applied Cryptography.

 <p align="center">